How to Sell on Instagram: Your E-Commerce Guide To More Sales

 Once you’ve familiarized yourself with the basics, what exactly should your product photos look like?
 There isn’t one right way to go about showcasing your products.

-For example, Australian phone case company, The Dairy, posts many photos where their cases are the center of attention.
+For example, Australian phone case company, The Dairy (who have clearly master how to selling on Instagram), posts many photos where their cases are the center of attention.
 With flatlays and product-specific photos, your eye focuses on the case—and not people or other things happening in the background.

 Image Source: The Dairy